 - Add the garlic and cook until fragrant for about 30 seconds.

-- Add the mushrooms and cook stirring occasionally until the mushrooms are almost cooked through for about 6 minutes.
+- Add the mushrooms and cook stirring occasionally until the mushrooms have released their liquid and reduced in volume, for about 4 minutes.

 - Add the vegetable stock, water, thyme sprigs, soy sauce, and barley.
 Season with salt and pepper.